shivannis/xandr-docs-public/xandr-docs/articles/invest/mobile-buying-faq.md

 ### Can I enable my in-app inventory for direct buying?

 Yes.
 To enable serving ads into a mobile app, we use a placement tag that's been modified to pass additional mobile-specific data.
 We're developing mobile SDKs (Currently undergoing a closed alpha.
-Please inquire with your Xandr representative if you wish to join the alpha.) which will make this even easier for app publishers.
+Please inquire with your Microsoft Advertising representative if you wish to join the alpha.) which will make this even easier for app publishers.
 For more information, see the [Mobile SDKs](../mobile-sdk/xandr-mobile-sdks.md).

 ### Does conversion tracking work in mobile browsers?